desousamario85/kids_club/README.md

 ### Footer

     * The footer contains all the common social media weblinks.
-They are place holders and they only navigate to the each social media platform landpage.
+They are place holders, and they only navigate to the each social media platform land page.

 **Footer**

 ![Footer Image](docs/readme_images/footer.png)

 * Favicon
-    * Following common practices and is visible in almost very website, is a icon in the address bar, which can be the companies logo or Text.
+    * Following common practices and is visible in almost every website, is an icon in the address bar, which can be the company’s logo or Text.
-    * For the Kids Play Club I used the first letter of each words to have the favicon created.
+    * For the Kids Play Club I used the first letter of each word to have the favicon created.

 **Favicon**